 Based on these sets of factors at play, agencies must rethink strategy, they must decide where to invest, redesign workflow, forecast talent needs and training, and consider the impact on the local communities…all strong reasons for participating in our program and learning the process of how to build an agile government agency.

 About the Author

 James Stockmal is a member of the instruction team for the “Mastering Agile Organizational Design Certification” Program.
 He is the owner of SK Partners, an independent management consultancy licensed in Washington, D.C. with over 30 years of experience in designing and developing organizations across a wide spectrum of industries including banking, manufacturing, pharmaceuticals, and consultancies.
-Jim is the immediate Past President of the Association for Strategic Planning.
+Jim is the immediate Past President of the International Association for Strategy Professionals.

 About the Program

 Developed in collaboration with the George Washington University’s Center for Excellence in Public Leadership located in the College of Professional Studies, the “Mastering Agile Organizational Design Certification” gives professionals the tools to push their organizations to be more agile, adaptive and responsive.